Tutorials¶

 ax.yaxis.set_major_formatter(mticker.StrMethodFormatter("{x:,.0f}"))

-# 5. Line chart for margin on secondary axis
+# 5. Line chart for the secondary series on a twin axis

 ax2 = ax.twinx()